-- Experiments are only available for Search and Display Network campaigns.
-You won’t be able to create an experiment for Video, App, or Shopping campaigns.
+- Custom experiments are only available for Search, Display, Video, and Hotel Ads campaigns.
+You won’t be able to create custom experiments for App or Shopping campaigns.

 - You can schedule up to 5 experiments for a campaign, but you can only run one experiment at a time.